sahiga/developer.box.com/pages/changelog/index.md

 For historical changelog entries, please see
 [2018 Release Notes](page://changelog/2018).

+## 2019-11-25 / Elements `v11.0` Released

+Box UI Elements version 11.0 has been released.
+This update includes three major new feature enhancements:

+* Content Explorer Grid View.
+* New Tasks Experience within the Preview Sidebar.
+* Visual Versions for the Preview Sidebar.

+Updated JavaScript and CSS files links for this release are available within the [UI Elements manual installation instructions][ui-elements-manual-install].

+For full information on changes in this release please see the following
+resources:

+* [Release notes][elements-11-release-notes]
+* [Announcement blog post][elements-11-blog]

+## 2019-11-20 / Preview SDK `v2.26.0` Released

+Version `2.26.0` of the Preview SDK has been released.
+New JavaScript and CSS Preview files have been made available.
+To adopt new changes, please see the [UI Elements manual installation][ui-elements-manual-install] links for Content Preview.

+Please see the `v2.26.0` [release notes][preview-2.26-release-notes] for a list of all feature changes.

+## 2019-11-18 / New iOS SDK Now Available

+A new major release of the iOS SDK has been released and is now generally available.
+The new SDK includes a number of major revisions:

+* Fully rebuilt using Swift.
+* Support for Cocoapods, Carthage, and the Swift Package Manager.
+* SDK now maintains full API feature parity.

+See the [release blog post][ios-sdk-release-blog] for more information.

 ## 2019-10-25 / New fields for File Versions

 New optional fields have been made available within the File Version object,